Yash-badani01/Yash-badani01/README.md

-## Hi, I’m Yash 👋
+## Hi, I’m Yash

-I’m a BCA (Data Science & AI) student focused on building **backend, full-stack, and LLM-based systems** that are practical, reliable, and production-oriented.
+I’m a BCA (Data Science & AI) student who enjoys building backend and full-stack systems, and experimenting with how LLMs can be used in real products.

-I’m especially interested in how AI is used inside real products — where backend engineering, system design, cost awareness, and reliability matter more than demos or UI polish.
+Most of my work is around APIs, backend logic, and systems that need to be reliable and easy to reason about.
+I prefer building practical things over demos.

 ---

-### 🔧 What I’m working on
+### What I’m currently working on
-- Backend and full-stack applications with clean REST APIs
+- Backend and full-stack applications using REST APIs
-- LLM-based systems used for decisions, not just chat
+- LLM-based systems where outputs need to be explainable
-- Cost, reliability, and explainability in AI systems
+- Learning how cost and performance affect real systems
-- Dockerized services and Linux-based development
+- Running services locally using Docker and Linux

 ---

-### 📌 Selected Projects
+### Projects
 - **LLM Decision Engine with Explainability**
-  Backend system where an LLM makes decisions (approve / review / block) and generates explanations for audit and reliability use cases.
+  A backend service where an LLM makes simple decisions (approve / review / block) and explains the reasoning.
+  Built to understand how AI decisions can be audited.

 - **Cost-Aware LLM Inference Platform**
-  API service that serves LLM responses while tracking latency, token usage, and cost-aware request handling.
+  An API for serving LLM responses while tracking latency and basic usage metrics to understand cost trade-offs.

-- **Payment & Risk Simulation Platform (Full Stack)**
-  End-to-end system that simulates payment processing with rule-based risk checks and an admin dashboard.
+- **Tutor Platform (Web + Backend)**
+  A full-stack web application where tutors can manage courses, upload recorded content, host live sessions, and interact with students through quizzes and polls.
+  Focused on backend APIs, data flow, and scalability.

 ---

-### 🧠 Tech Stack
+### Tech I use
-**Backend & Full Stack**
+**Backend / Full Stack**
-Python · FastAPI · Node.js · JavaScript
+Python, FastAPI, Node.js, JavaScript
-SQL (PostgreSQL / MySQL) · REST APIs
+SQL (PostgreSQL / MySQL), REST APIs

-**Frontend**
-React · HTML · CSS
+**Frontend (Web)**
+React, HTML, CSS

-**AI & LLMs**
+**AI / LLM**
-LLM inference · Hugging Face Transformers
+LLM inference, Hugging Face Transformers

-**Infrastructure & Tools**
-Docker · Linux · Git · GitHub
+**Tools**
+Docker, Linux, Git, GitHub

 ---

-### 🎯 What I care about
+### What I focus on
-- Building systems that actually ship
-- Clean backend design and readable code
+- Writing readable backend code
-- Using AI responsibly in real-world products
+- Understanding system behavior, not just features
-- Learning by building and improving continuously
+- Learning by building and improving projects over time

-I’m actively developing these projects and adding depth over time.
+I’m actively working on these projects and refining them.